-- 1. Initial Work-up/Staging: - a.
+- 1. Initial Work-up/Staging:

+- a.
 PET/CT imaging is appropriate for initial work-up/staging when there are inconclusive findings on CT or MRI scans;

+- With one of the following SSR radiotracers:

+- 68Gallium DOTATATE;

+- 68Ga-DOTATOC;

+- 64 Cu-DOTATATE; or

-- 68Gallium DOTATATE; - 68Ga-DOTATOC: - 64Cu-DOTATATE; or - b.
-FDG PET/CT imaging is appropriate for initial staging when CT/MRI imaging and somatostatin-receptor based study are negative and either of the following: - i.
-Markers fail to normalize after complete surgical resection; - ii. biopsy proven neuroendocrine tumor of unknown primary site; or - 2.
-Restaging/Recurrence: - a.
+- b.
+FDG PET/CT imaging is appropriate for initial staging when CT/MRI imaging and somatostatinreceptor based study are negative and either of the following:

+- i.
+Markers fail to normalize after complete surgical resection;

+- ii. biopsy proven neuroendocrine tumor of unknown primary site; or

+- 2. Restaging/Recurrence:

+- a.
 PET/CT imaging is appropriate for restaging/recurrence for continued suspicion for recurrence with negative or inconclusive CT scan or MRI;

+- With one of the following SSR radiotracers:

 - 68Gallium DOTATATE;

 - 68Ga-DOTATOC;

-- 64Cu-DOTATATE: or
+- 64 Cu-DOTATATE; or

 - 3. Surveillance:

 - a.
 PET/CT is NOT routinely indicated for surveillance imaging in an asymptomatic individual with no clinical or laboratory evidence of disease.